ohata-toast/CDN/en/console-guide.md

 4. Specify a file to purge depending on the selected cache purge type.
 5. Click **Purge Cache** to request for a purge.

-Take caution that cache purge does not exceed the capacity limit, in reference of the table as below:
+Cache purge has a usage limit, so refer to the table below and be careful not to exceed the usage limit.

 |Category |[ServiceID].toastcdn.net |
 |---|---|